kenneth133/QER/README.md

 #### Kenneth Lee
 #### August 1, 2016

 <br> This was the database I built from 2005 to 2008.
 I was the sole architect and lead developer on the project.
-The database was built in Microsoft SQL Server 2005 and subsequently upgraded to SQL Server 2008.
+The database was built in Microsoft SQL Server 2005/2008 and processes were written in VB.NET.
 My responsibilities included:

 -   database design / database architecture
 -   all database objects (tables, stored procedures, indexes, etc)